mejiaga/course/01-ClassContent/03-Python/1/Activities/10-Stu_RockPaperScissors/README.md

 ## Instructions

-* Using the terminal take and input of `r`, `p` or `s` for rock, paper, scissors.
+* Using the terminal, take an input of `r`, `p` or `s` which will stand for rock, paper, and scissors.

-* Have the computer randomly pick one of the three as well.
+* Have the computer randomly pick one of these three choices.

-* Compare your input to the computers choice to determine if you won, lost or tied.
+* Compare the user's input to the computer's choice to determine if the user won, lost, or tied.

 ## Hints